The best MongoDB GUIs in 2024

 NoSQL Manager

 NoSQL Manager is a shell-based MongoDB GUI tool.
 NoSQL Manager makes it easy to navigate, view, and edit documents, as well as set limits to maximize performance.
-You can manage, as the name implies, a lot of things, including collections and their indices as well as users, roles, and functions.
-It offers support for MongoDB Enterprise, MongoDB on Azure Cosmos DB, and Amazon DocumentDB.
+You can manage, as the name implies, a lot of things, including collections and their indices (as well as users, roles, and functions).
+NoSQL Manager offers support for MongoDB Enterprise, MongoDB on Azure Cosmos DB, and Amazon DocumentDB.

 • Wide support: NoSQL Manager supports replica sets, sharded clusters connections, and standalone hosts